shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

   made on top of HTML5 and CSS3 and crafted in multi-tier applications.
 - Provide technical guidance and consultation.
 - Mentor junior and intermediate front-end/back-end developers.
-- Use any applicable and suitable software development methedologies such as Agile/SCRUM and Waterfall.
+- Use any applicable and suitable software development methodologies such as Agile/SCRUM and Waterfall.

 Ad hoc assignments
 ~~~~~~~~~~~~~~~~~~